Texas A&M Aggies baseball: Mark Johnson era (1985–2005)

-Mark Johnson, an assistant under Chandler, assumed head coaching duties in 1985 and guided the program for just over two decades.
+Mark Johnson, an assistant under Chandler, assumed head-coaching duties in 1985 and guided the program for just over two decades.
 During that time, his teams put together a win–loss record of 876–431–3 (.670 winning percentage) and made College World Series appearances in 1993 and 1999.
 Johnson's highly ranked teams and powerful offenses in the late 1980s and throughout the 1990s brought excitement and increased attendance to Olsen Field.
-His #7 jersey hangs on the right field wall at Olsen Field in honor of his service to A&M. Johnson's 876 wins are the most in Texas A&M history.
+His #7 jersey hangs on the right-field wall at Olsen Field in honor of his service to A&M. Johnson's 876 wins are the most in Texas A&M history.
 Johnson led the Aggies to a 37–29 (.561) postseason record in 13 appearances.

-In 1989, the Aggies put together a 58–7 record (17–4 in SWC play) and were SWC Co-Champions.
-The Aggies won the SWC tournament and hosted a regional at Olsen Field, which included Jackson State, BYU, South Alabama, and #12 LSU.
+In 1989, the Aggies put together a 58–7 record (17–4 in SWC play) and were SWC co-champions.
+The Aggies won the SWC tournament and hosted a regional at Olsen Field, which included Jackson State, BYU, South Alabama, and number-12 LSU.
 The Aggies exploded in the first three games, outscoring their opponents 65–13 before they were upset by LSU twice, ending one of the most remarkable seasons in A&M history.
-Despite not advancing to the College World Series, the Aggies finished the year #2 overall in the final Baseball America poll (behind Wichita State, winner of the CWS).
-The Aggies defeated #3 Texas 4 out of 5 times (with 2 wins coming on walk off home runs), including twice in the SWC Tournament.
+Despite not advancing to the College World Series, the Aggies finished the year number two overall in the final Baseball America poll (behind Wichita State, winner of the CWS).
+The Aggies defeated number-three Texas four out of five times (with two wins coming on walk-off home runs), including twice in the SWC tournament.

 Johnson led the Aggies to the College World Series in 1993.
 The Aggies won the Southwest Conference championship and swept through the Central I Regional in College Station (defeating Yale, Lamar, UCLA, and North Carolina) at Olsen Field to advance to Omaha for the third time.
-A&M defeated Kansas, 5–1, for the 2nd CWS win in A&M history.
-Notable stars on the team included Jeff Granger (who holds the single game strikeout record at A&M with 21), Brian Thomas, Chris Clemons, Trey Moore and Kelly Wunsch.
+A&M defeated Kansas, 5–1, for the second CWS win in A&M history.
+Notable stars on the team included Jeff Granger (who holds the single-game strikeout record at A&M with 21), Brian Thomas, Chris Clemons, Trey Moore, and Kelly Wunsch.

-The Aggies again advanced to the College World Series in 1999, led by Daylan Holt, Steven Truitt, John Scheschuk, Dell Lindsey and Casey Fossum.
-In the College Station regional, the Aggies lost to Long Beach State in game 2 before defeating Ole Miss and Long Beach State twice to advance to the Super Regionals, where they faced #17 Clemson.
-The Aggies defeated Clemson in a best of 3 series, 2–1, earning the team's fourth trip to the College World Series.
+The Aggies again advanced to the College World Series in 1999, led by Daylan Holt, Steven Truitt, John Scheschuk, Dell Lindsey,Casey Fossum and Luke Cicalese.
+In the College Station regional, the Aggies lost to Long Beach State in game 2 before defeating Ole Miss and Long Beach State twice to advance to the super regionals, where they faced number-17 Clemson.
+The Aggies defeated Clemson in a best of three series, 2–1, earning the team's fourth trip to the College World Series.